 The official name “Abaca Baking Company” seems to suggest a bakery, but it’s really a café plus a bakery and restaurant.
 In the morning you’ll get your coffee and croissants, bagels, granola muesli.
-For lunch it’s Cuban sandwiches or a pan full of egg, potato wedges, veggies, sausages.
+For lunch, it’s Cuban sandwiches or a pan full of egg, potato wedges, veggies, and sausages.

 Reasons why you’ll love Abaca